Throughput policy

 Throughput policy represents a setting and a scope that throughput of webhooks is limited to.

-When multiple webhooks share a single Throughput policy, throughput of all webhooks will be throttled up to maximum number of concurrent connections defined in the policy.
+When multiple webhooks share a single Throughput policy, throughput of all webhooks is throttled up to maximum number of concurrent connections defined in the policy.
 This policy is created on project level similar to Frequency policy.

 📘